DuttaSejuti/SwiftReview/README.md

-# README
+# SwiftReview

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a single-page review application that stores user's text and star reviews.
+I am using RoR for the backend and React for the frontend.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.3 💣

-* System dependencies

-* Configuration
+* Rails version: 7.1.3.2

-* Database creation
+* Database creation: rails db:create 🚀

-* Database initialization
+* Database initialization: rails db:seed 🌱

-* How to run the test suite
+* How to run the server: rails s 🏃

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions:

-* ...